 The PMDA package insert for mycophenolic acid notes that it should be avoided in patients with hereditary deficiency of hypoxanthine-guanine phosphoribosyl-transferase (HGPRT) such as Lesch-Nyhan and Kelley-Seegmiller syndromes, due to the risk for exacerbation of hyperuricemia.

-Please note that the information contained within this drug label annotation is sourced from Shimazawa and Ikeda (2013), whose paper provided a translation of the pharmacogenetic information contained in the PMDA package insert.
+Please note that the information contained within this drug label annotation is sourced from Shimazawa and Ikeda (2013), whose paper provided an unofficial translation of the pharmacogenetic information contained in the PMDA package insert for research purposes.

 Excerpt from the package insert for mycophenolic acid: